heeplr/rpi-cookstrap/README.md

    (a line into */home/pi/.bashrc* has been added.
 It executes the setup script which deletes itself after successful execution)

-Now you got a fresh, upgraded image and wifi setup with wrong credentials, since *examples/wifi+upgrade/bootstrap.cfg* doesn't contain your wifi's name and password (hopefully).
+Now you got a fresh, upgraded image.
+But the wifi is setup with wrong credentials, since *examples/wifi+upgrade/bootstrap.cfg* doesn't contain your wifi's name and password (hopefully).

 It's time to do some customizations.
 Create a *~/.bootstrap.cfg* and modify according to your needs:
 ```
-# WIFI
+# setup WIFI
 RPI_BOOTSTRAP_PLUGINS+=( "wifi" )
 RPI_WIFI_SSID="yourwifiname"
 RPI_WIFI_PSK="your-secret-password"

-# SSH
+# authorize SSH public key
 RPI_BOOTSTRAP_PLUGINS+=( "ssh" )
 RPI_SSH_AUTHORIZE=( "ssh-ed25519 AAAA... you@host" )

-# set random password
+# set random 24 char PASSWORD for pi user
 RPI_BOOTSTRAP_PLUGINS+=( "password" )
 RPI_PASSWORD_PW=( "$(< /dev/urandom tr -dc _A-Z-a-z-0-9 | head -c24;echo;)" )
 ```

 *~/.bootstrap.cfg* will be included after the project specific *bootstrap.cfg* and will override settings accordingly.